rxi/vec/README.md

 # vec
-A small, type-safe dynamic array implementation in C
+A type-safe dynamic array implementation for C.

 ## Installation
-The [vec.c](src/vec.c?raw=1) and [vec.h](src/vec.h?raw=1) files can
-be dropped into an existing C project and compiled along with it.
+The [vec.c](src/vec.c?raw=1) and [vec.h](src/vec.h?raw=1) files can be dropped into an existing C project and compiled along with it.

 ## Usage
-Before using a vector it should first be intialised using the `vec_init()` function.
+Before using a vector it should first be initialised using the `vec_init()` function.
 ```c
 vec_int_t v;